jloan/pierce-hacker-submissions/revised-lessons/revised-mypierce.md

 For this Tutorial, you will need:

 * Student Identification Number
-* Date of Birth for PIN -  mm/dd/yy
+* Date of Birth for PIN -  (mm/dd/yy is the layout for your student pin.)